simplyblock-io/spdk-csi/deploy/kubernetes/caching-nodes.md

 ### StorageClass

-If the user wants to create a PVC that uses NVMe cache, a new storage class can be used with addtional volume parameter as `type: cache`.
+If the user wants to create a PVC that uses NVMe cache, a new storage class can be used with additional volume parameter as `type: cache`.

 ### Usage and Implementation